Social equality: Ontological

 The standard of equality that states everyone is created equal at birth is called ontological equality.
-This type of equality can be seen in many different places like the United States Declaration of Independence.
+This type of equality can be seen in many places like within Venezuela's Independence day, a day focused on celebrating their adopted Declaration of Independence.
+Inspired by The United States Declaration of Independence.
 This early document, which states many of the values of the United States of America, has this idea of equality embedded in it.
 It says "all men are created equal, that they are endowed by their Creator with certain unalienable Rights".
 The statement reflects the philosophy of John Locke and his idea that all are equal in terms of certain natural rights.
-Although this standard of equality is seen in documents as important as the Declaration of Independence, it is "one not often invoked in policy debates these days".
-However this notion of equality is often used to justify inequalities such as material inequality.
-Dalton Conley claims that ontological equality is used to justify material inequality by putting a spotlight on the fact, legitimated by theology, that "the distribution of power and resources here on earth does not matter because all of us are equally children of God and will have to face our maker upon dying".
-Dalton Conley, the author of You May Ask Yourself, claims that ontological equality can also be used to put forth the notion that poverty is a virtue.
-Luciano Floridi, author of a book about information, wrote about what he calls the ontological equality principle.
-His work on information ethics raises the importance of equality when presenting the information.